santoso-wijaya/santoso-wijaya/README.md

   - 🛠️ Forged by C/C++
   - ☕️ Java and server backend
   - 🐍 Python and scripting
-- 💾 Worked on device drivers in the past 😵‍💫💫
-- 🌱 Learning ML
 - ⚙️ Dabbling in Rust and webdev
 - <kbd>h</kbd><kbd>j</kbd><kbd>k</kbd><kbd>l</kbd> is home